lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

 ### Navigation Buttons
 * Navigation buttons are used throughout the site to link to other pages.
 * The buttons are consistent in style and colour across the site.
-* Buttons which sit against a purple background are yellow and buttons which sit against a yellow background are purple.
+* Buttons which sit against a purple background are yellow and buttons which sit against a yellow background are purple to ensure they stand out from the rest of the content.
-* All buttons regardless of their starting colour, change to white when clicked.
+* All buttons regardless of their starting colour, change to white when clicked to maintain readability and accessibility.
 * The text colour remains black when the button is clicked, to ensure the text remains legible against its background.
 <h2><img src="../readme-images/yellow-button-on-purple-background.png">Yellow button on purple background</h2>
 <h2><img src="../readme-images/purple-btn-on-yellow-bckgrnd.png">Purple button on yellow background</h2>